-- R9-3-10 When File Transfer content is synchronised with devices which were inactive for its associated session, the files themselves Shall Not be downloaded automatically in full.
-Instead, File Transfers events Shall be represented by their thumbnails or preview icons, which the user can select in order to trigger the download of that particular file on that device.
-A "download all" option may be available to trigger the download of all the content of the displayed conversation history on that device if desired. - R9-3-11 OM An RCS user with multiple RCS-enabled devices Shall have all their events (messages, content, notifications associated with R9-3-4) available on all their registered and connected devices as soon as possible - NOTE: Taking into account the potential concession of R9-3-6. - R9-3-12 OM An RCS user with multiple RCS-enabled devices Shall receive notifications of new incoming events belonging to services listed in R9-3-4 on all their RCS-enabled devices and interfaces (if the incoming event is not part of an existing conversation or "session"). - R9-3-13 OM An RCS user with multiple RCS-enabled devices opening a new incoming event belonging to services listed in R9-3-4 on one of their devices/interfaces Shall trigger the clearing of the notifications for that same message on other RCS-enabled devices and interfaces.
-(I.e. if the message is read on one device, it is marked as "read" on other devices and interfaces.) - NOTE: Taking into account the potential concession of R9-3-6. - R9-3-14 OM The device or interface from which a Chat response to a Chat incoming event is sent, becomes the "active" device/interface for that session.
-The Chat response and any further Chat messages in that session will be made available in real-time on this active device/interface only as long as the session is active. - NOTE: Any other device/interface not active for that conversation ("session") becomes an "inactive" device/interface for that session). - R9-3-15 OM An RCS user with multiple RCS-enabled devices Shall perceive the reception of events belonging to services listed in R9-3-4 to be real time on any device or interface with the RCS app open. - R9-3-16 OM Events (e.g. messages, content, notifications) for that conversation (session) will be available on inactive devices / interfaces for that conversation (session) as soon as the user tries to access the service associated with those events on that device or interface (i.e. all previously unsynchronised events for all conversations will be downloaded as soon as a user opens the messaging app on an inactive device, taking into account the concession stated in R9-3-6). - R9-3-17 OM If a period of inactivity controlled by the device is reached for a conversation session, then that session will be terminated.
-Any further messages, events and/or content sent to the user within that conversation Shall be delivered again to all the user's registered devices/interfaces until a new session is established when the conversation is accepted on one of these devices or interfaces.
+4 on one of their devices/interfaces shall trigger the clearing of the notifications for that same message on their other RCS-enabled devices and interfaces (i.e. if the message is read on one device/interface, it is marked as "read" on other devices and interfaces).

+- NOTE: Taking into account the potential concession of R9-3-6. - R9-3-14 OM The device or interface from which a Chat response to a Chat incoming event is sent, becomes the "active" device/interface for that session.
+The Chat response and any further Chat messages in that session will be made available in real-time on this active device/interface only as long as the session is active. - NOTE: Any other device/interface not active for that conversation ("session") becomes an "inactive" device/interface for that session). - R9-3-15 OM an RCS user with multiple RCS-enabled devices and/or interfaces shall perceive the reception of events belonging to services listed in R9-3-4 to be real time on any device or interface with the RCS app open. - R9-3-16 OM Events (e.g. messages, content, notifications) for that conversation (session) shall be available on inactive devices / interfaces for that conversation (session) as soon as the user tries to access the service associated with those events on that device or interface (i.e. all previously unsynchronised events for all conversations shall be downloaded as soon as a user opens the messaging app on an inactive device. - R9-3-17 OM If a period of inactivity controlled by the device is reached for a conversation session, then that session will be terminated.
+Any further messages, events and/or content sent to the user within that conversation shall be delivered again to all the user's registered devices/interfaces until a new session is established when the conversation is accepted on one of these devices or interfaces. - NOTE: Inactivity means no messages or notifications sent and received from that device / interface in the active session. - R9-3-18 OM When an RCS user (A-Party) transfers a file (or File Transfer-based event) to another RCS user (B-Party) who has multiple RCS-enabled devices and the File Transfer is sent outside of an existing Chat conversation (session), the notification will arrive on all of the B-Party's RCS-enabled devices and/or interfaces which are online. - R9-3-19 OM When an RCS user (A-Party) transfers a file (or File Transfer based event) to another RCS user (B-Party) who has multiple RCS-enabled devices and interfaces inside an existing conversation (session), then the preview icon or file shall arrive on the B-Party's active device or interface depending on the Auto-Accept setting (i.e. ON/OFF). - R9-3-20 OM If an RCS user (A-Party) is in an active session with another RCS user (B-Party) with multiple RCS-enabled devices and the B-Party is using a mobile (i.e. primary) device to chat, it is possible that the B-Party loses their data connectivity.
+In this case, the conversation shall persist between user A and user B on the B-Party's mobile device following the rules of Integrated Messaging (e.g. relying on Store and Forward or falling back to SMS) until the session ends.